matthagy/nmt_python_scala_transpiler/README.md

 I allowed the notebook to run over night using a GPU on EC2.

 ### Copy results back
-Lastly, you can copy the modified Jupyter notebook back to your laptop.
+Lastly, you can copy the modified Jupyter notebook back to your laptop by running the following script on your laptop.
 ```bash
 bash scripts/pull_notebook.sh
 ```

+## Closing Remarks
+Thanks for checking out this project!
+I welcome any revisions or extensions to this work so feel free to submit a PR.